nancyjangra07/Bravo6/README.md

 #  DevMatch

-### *Find your perfect hackathon teammate.*
+### *More than matching — building the perfect hackathon team.*

 ---

 ##  Problem Statement

-In hackathons, finding the right teammates is often stressful, time-consuming, and inefficient.
-Participants struggle to connect with people who have complementary skills, leading to poorly formed teams and reduced productivity.
+Finding the right teammates during hackathons is often stressful, inefficient, and time-consuming.
+Participants struggle to identify collaborators with complementary skills, shared interests, and compatible working styles.

 ---

 ##  Our Solution

-**DevMatch** is a smart matchmaking platform that connects users based on their skills and interests.
-By analyzing user profiles, DevMatch suggests the most compatible teammates, helping participants build strong and balanced teams quickly.
+**DevMatch** is a smart teammate discovery platform that connects users through **skill-based matching, swipe interactions, and real-time collaboration tools**.
+It simplifies team formation by helping users find the most compatible partners quickly and efficiently.

 ---

 ##  Objective

-To simplify team formation in hackathons by providing an efficient, skill-based matching system.
+To streamline hackathon team formation by combining intelligent matching with interactive and user-friendly features.

 ---